George Mason University

 CS 571 and (SWE 621 or 631 or equivalent).

 CS706 covers issues related to the development of concurrent software systems.
-Topics include: concurrent programming languages and libraries (Java, C++/Win32/Pthreads), specification, design, verification, and validation of concurrent programs.
+Topics include: concurrent programming languages and libraries (Java, C++/Win32/Pthreads), specification, design, verification, and validation of concurrent programs, parallel programming and performance issues.

 Required: Modern Multithreading: Implementing, Testing, and Debugging Multithreaded Java and C++/Pthreads/Win32 Programs, by Carver and Tai.
 (On reserve in the library: Modern Multithreading QA76.642 .C38 2006)